 London is claiming more and more of on-demand drivers’ income through the Congestion Charge and the ULEZ charge.
 This is why now is the best time to seriously consider making the switch to an electric car.
-To help you upgrade, rideshare platforms such as Uber or Bolt have also been incentivising drivers to go electric and even earn more.
+To help you upgrade, rideshare platforms such as Uber, Bolt or Ola have also been incentivising drivers to go electric and even earn more.

 But as many drivers still, you might be on the fence about whether an electric PCO car is really worth it.
 Let’s break it down to a few common misconceptions about what it means to live with an EV, especially as a rideshare driver.

 If you want to pay upfront, that might be the case.
 However, if you consider the bigger context, it’s definitely more affordable to own an electric car:

 Even though most electric car charging is done at home, it’s difficult to do when you live in an apartment building.
 The good news is that thousands of new EV charging stations are being installed all over London.
 This means that living with an electric car is getting easier by the day.